Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 - Created a Virtual Network.
 - Provisioned an Azure SQL Database.
 - Enabled access to an Azure SQL Database.
-- Connected to an Azure SQL Database in Azure Data Studio.
+- Connected to an Azure SQL Database in SQL Server Management Studio.
 - Queried an Azure SQL Database with a SQL Notebook.

 ### You have successfully completed the lab.